TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Extbase is a framework for developing extensions in the TYPO3 system based on the Model-View-Controller (MVC) principle.
-It allows to easily define models with their data fields, that can be managed by editors in the backend.
+It allows to easily define models with their data fields (stored as records), that can be managed by editors in the backend.
 The models can then also be revealed in the frontend with any custom logic, adhering to standards, conventions and API definitions.
 The Extbase controllers which are part of an Extbase plugin